dinh trung.jpg

 Sharing at the seminar, Mr. Hoang Dinh Chung, Director of the Digital Copyright Center, said that copyright protection in the digital environment is similar to protecting assets in the physical environment.

-In the digital environment, there are many different forms of distribution intertwined, such as a TV series that can be broadcast on television and social media platforms.
+In the digital environment, there are many different forms of distribution, such as a TV series that can be broadcast on television and social media platforms.
 In addition, cross-border platforms often only comply with the countries where they are headquartered.
 So is this policy compatible with Vietnam's policy?
 Therefore, the question is that we must build a policy that ensures the development of technology and is consistent with international standards.

 Vietnamese content businesses are often small and have difficulty hiring lawyers to handle copyright infringement issues.
 Meanwhile, content is stolen by bad actors and distributed on digital platforms.

-Referring to copyright policy in the digital environment, Mr. Pham Thanh Tung, representative of the Copyright Office, said that Vietnam has the obligation to protect copyright not only for Vietnamese citizens but also for organizations and individuals of countries around the world that are members of international convention organizations such as Berne, Rome, Geneva, WCT, etc. To do this, Vietnam has completed the system of legal documents such as the Law on Intellectual Property.
+Referring to copyright policy in the digital environment, Mr. Pham Thanh Tung, representative of the Copyright Office, said that Vietnam has the obligation to protect copyright not only for Vietnamese citizens but also for organizations and individuals of countries around the world that are members of international convention organizations such as Berne, Rome, Geneva, WCT, etc. To do this, Vietnam has completed the system of legal documents such as the Intellectual Property Law.
 This is a basic regulation for organizations and individuals to apply in practice and strictly enforce copyright issues.

 “We have clearly defined rights such as copying, distribution, including intermediary service providers to help check and handle these issues when there are disputes.
 Subjects can also check and protect their own legitimate rights and interests.
 Vietnam's legal system is also synchronized and compatible with international law.
-In addition, we have a mechanism for coordination between agencies and enforcement of copyright protection,” said Mr. Pham Thanh Tung.
+In addition, we have a coordination mechanism between agencies and enforcement of copyright protection,” said Mr. Pham Thanh Tung.

-The representative of the Copyright Office said that the solution is to continue reviewing and perfecting the legal system on copyright, especially the regulations on copyright protection and related rights in the digital environment, towards building an independent Copyright Law.
+The representative of the Copyright Office said that the solution is to continue reviewing and perfecting the legal system on copyright, especially the regulations on copyright protection and related rights in the digital environment towards building an independent Copyright Law.
 To combat copyright infringement in cyberspace, it is necessary to enhance the responsibility of society and businesses, and warn businesses not to buy advertisements on websites or social networks that violate copyright.